Mostrando 167 resultados

 The fonds consists of bird observation data and summaries of the data.
 The fonds consists of the following series:

 Dr. Penny Serafina Petrone (1925-2005) taught at Lakehead University's Faculty of Education.
 She was also an author, researcher, and traveller.
-The records reflect her research on Indigenous literature and culture and on the history of education in Canada; her writings including memoirs, personal records, and records of travel.
+The records reflect her research on Indigenous literatures and cultures and on education (particularly teacher education); her writings including memoirs, personal records, and records of travel.

 The records are divided into series as follows:

-- Travels (Europe, USSR, Asia, South America, North America)
+• Travels (Europe, USSR, Asia, Africa, South America, North America)

 The records also include some teaching notes and course materials, as well as some correspondence and administrative material.